 The Euro is rather harder to call.
 Whist this year Pound has understandably met selling every time there has been negative news on how the UK will fare after Brexit, the Euro has been less vulnerable than one might expect.
 There are serious problems in the European banking sector, growth problems in many of its member countries, and quite significant political risk in countries like Italy, France, Holland (and to a lesser extent Germany) which could spill out during the coming year, especially if we see political parties gaining power that at more Euro sceptic and demand popular referendums on EU membership.
 It may be that the whole EU system and the future of the Euro itself may be questioned at some point, and this could lead to Pound regaining ground against a weakened European currency.

 I would therefore suggest extreme caution with regards to Pound/Euro especially in the first six months of 2017.
 We know Pound is vulnerable, but we do not know what negative European developments may do to the value of the Euro.
 I would suggest that on balance there is a chance that we will see better levels to buy Euro in early 2017, above 1.20 and maybe higher.
 As usual, care has to be taken because we could see sudden falls on unexpected news, but these should be opportunities for those selling Euro.

-Even a crystal ball would be cloudy in this uncertain environment and we would therefore suggest keeping in contact with PremierFX on a regular basis for up to date information and views before making currency decisions.
+Even a crystal ball would be cloudy in this uncertain environment and we would therefore suggest keeping in contact with a currency exchange broker on a regular basis for up to date information and views before making currency decisions.
 It is better to be safe than sorry.

-PremierFX offers customer focused and bespoke support to individuals and companies with foreign currency exposures to help them manage currency risk and reduce exchange and currency transfer costs.
-Please contact us if we can be of any help with this.
+Currency exchange brokers normally offer customer focused and bespoke support to individuals and companies with foreign currency exposures to help them manage currency risk and reduce exchange and currency transfer costs.

 Related articles to currency exchange.